What’s Figma — and Why Adobe Bid $20B To Buy It

 Adobe has been a leader in graphic design since its inception in 1982.
 But its per-device nature no longer meets the expectations of design teams.
 Figma, on the other hand, offers designers a first-class experience with full design features, collaborative abilities, and shareability, all in real-time, right from your browser.

 Figma’s cross-functionality makes it easy to share designs with stakeholders and decision-makers and get their input without having to track down emails.
-When these two companies combine, designers can continue using time-tested Adobe tooling with the added benefit of Figma’s cloud-based qualities.
+If these two companies combined, designers could continue using time-tested Adobe tooling with the added benefit of Figma’s cloud-based qualities.

 Experts Weigh In

-Some experts aren’t so sure that the acquisition will have as big of an impact on the design space as others seem to think.
+Some experts weren’t so sure that the acquisition would have had as big of an impact on the design space as others seem to think.
 According to IBM’s distinguished design executive Oen Michael Hammonds, investments like this happen frequently, and if it weren’t Figma nipping at Adobe’s heels, it would be another organization.

-Other experts can’t help but wonder if the acquisition will limit the creative prowess that Figma has displayed.
+Other experts can’t help but wonder if the acquisition would have limited the creative prowess that Figma has displayed.

-“There’s a chance that Figma will not continue to develop at the rate that it has been, or that Adobe will force-fit it into their ecosystem like a square peg in a round hole.
-Let’s hope not,” says Tony Brinton, founder and principal at Brinton Design.
-“It would be interesting if Adobe looked to Figma’s technical foundation as the new ground zero for Adobe’s ecosystem.
-A fresh start, perhaps?”
+“There’s a chance that Figma will not continue to develop at the rate that it has been, or that Adobe will force-fit it into their ecosystem like a square peg in a round hole,”says Tony Brinton, founder and principal at Brinton Design.

 What Designers Need To Know